MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -AllowNonProvisionableDevices
-!!!
-Exchange Server 2010

-When set to $true, the AllowNonProvisionableDevices parameter enables all devices to synchronize with the computer running Exchange, regardless of whether the device can enforce all the specific settings established in the Exchange ActiveSync policy.
-This also includes devices managed by a separate device management system.
-When set to $false, this parameter blocks these devices that aren't provisioned from synchronizing with the server running Exchange.
-The default value is $false.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 When set to $true, the AllowNonProvisionableDevices parameter enables all devices to synchronize with the computer running Exchange, regardless of whether the device can enforce all the specific settings established in the Mobile Device mailbox policy.
 This also includes devices managed by a separate device management system.
 When set to $false, this parameter blocks these devices that aren't provisioned from synchronizing with the server running Exchange.
 The default value is $false.

 ```yaml
 Type: $true | $false